TechMe-co/habit-tracker/README.md

    git clone https://github.com/your-username/habit-tracker.git
    cd habit-tracker
 2. **Install dependencies:** Make sure you have Node.js installed.
+Then, run:
+    ```bash
-Then, run: npm install
+    npm install
 3. **Set up Firebase:**
-    -Go to the Firebase Console and create a new project.
+    - Go to the Firebase Console and create a new project.
-    -Enable Firestore and Authentication (use Email/Password method).
+    - Enable Firestore and Authentication (use Email/Password method).
-    -Create a .env file in the root of your project and add your Firebase configuration values:
+    - Create a .env file in the root of your project and add your Firebase configuration values:
+    ```bash
         VITE_API_KEY=your_api_key
         VITE_AUTH_DOMAIN=your_project_id.firebaseapp.com
         VITE_PROJECT_ID=your_project_id